 In May 2010, the FASB issued Accounting Standards Update 2010-19 ("ASU 2010-19"), Foreign Currency (Topic 830): Foreign Currency Issues: Multiple Foreign Currency Exchange Rates.
 The amendments in this update are effective as of the announcement date of March 18, 2010.
-The Company does not expect the provisions of ASU 2010-19 to have a material effect on the financial position, results of operations or cash flows of the Company.
+The ASU 2010-19 did not have a material effect on the financial position, results of operations or cash flows of the Company.